-- Topics will be the student's choice and each topic must include at least two art works and no more than three artworks.
-Students will be required to submit 5 possible topics/subjects by October 3 at the beginning of class only.
+- 1. Topics will be the student's choice and each topic must include at least two art works and no more than three artworks.
+Students will be required to submit 5 possible topics/subjects by October 16 at the beginning of class only.
 Topic is be approved by instructor. - a.
-Topic choices are to be typed and handed in at the beginning of class: October 3, 2016 - b.
-Students will be required to meet with the instructor on Monday afternoon October 3 or Tuesday, October 4 in morning or afternoon before 3:00, for topic discussion and approval..

-- 2. Bibliographic sources (minimum 5-8) can be from print (books and periodicals but no encyclopedias) and non-print (on-line journals and/or scholarly websites) as well as photographs, photocopies, or scanned images of the art works discussed in the paper and all will need to be documented in MLA style. - Proposed Bibliography formatted correctly in MLA due: October 17, 2016 at the beginning of class.
-Hard copy. - 3.
-Introductory paragraph and a sample paragraph typed and documented (MLA) due: October 24, 2016 at the beginning of class.
-Hard copy - 4.
-Final Paper due: November 7, 2016 at the beginning of class (hard copy only).
+Topic choices are to be typed and handed in at the beginning of class: October 16, 2017 - b.
+Students will be required to meet with the instructor on Monday afternoon October 16 or Tuesday, October 17 in morning or afternoon before 3:00, for topic discussion and approval.
+Sign up sheet will be made available. - 2.
+Bibliographic sources (minimum 5-8) can be from print (books and periodicals but no encyclopedias) and non-print (on-line journals and/or scholarly websites) as well as photographs, photocopies, or scanned images of the art works discussed in the paper and all will need to be documented in MLA style. - Proposed Bibliography formatted correctly in MLA and thesis due: at the beginning of class, hard copy only October 30, 2017 - 3.
+Essay due: November 13, 2017 at the beginning of class (hard copy only).
+Late papers will not be accepted.